 "I called home, my grandmother was the first person to know the news and when I saw her crying with pride, I felt really happy.
 I am very grateful to my family, friends and teachers, who have always been there to support and encourage me," Chuyen shared.

-Passing the bar exam is a prerequisite for practicing law in the United States.
+Passing the bar exam is a prerequisite to practicing law in the United States.
 Each state has different regulations regarding this exam.
 California holds it twice a year in February and July, as an entrance exam to practice law in the state, similar to the law apprenticeship exam in Vietnam.

 In the US, the process of becoming a lawyer typically begins with completing a bachelor's degree, then taking the LSAT to enter law school, where you will study for three more years.

-The California Bar exam consists of three main parts: essays, a performance test (PT), and a multiple-choice test (MBE - Multistate Bar Examination).
+The California Bar exam consists of three main parts: essays, a Performance Test (PT), and a multiple-choice test (MBE - Multistate Bar Examination).

 "California has always been among the states with the lowest passing rates in the US, so I was very happy and surprised when I passed on my first try," Minh Chuyen confided.